Bobbie Rosenfeld: Olympics

 During the trials for the 1928 Summer Olympics, Rosenfeld set numerous Canadian track and field records.
 These records included the running broad jump, standing broad jump and the discus.
 Her time in the 100 metres was four-fifths of a second slower than the world record at that time.

 She later competed as a sprinter in the 1928 Olympics, the first Games in which women were allowed to compete in track and field.
 Her team won a gold medal in the 4 × 100 m relay.
 She received a silver medal in the 100 yd dash and placed fifth in the 800 m dash.
 She "scored more points for her country than any other athlete at the Games, male or female."

 Retirement

 One year after competing in the Olympic Games, Rosenfeld developed severe arthritis, The condition forced her to stop competing in 1933, though she continued to be involved in sports as "a coach, executive or manager to various women's sports teams."

 Sport involvement

-In 1934, Rosefeld was coach of the Canadian women's track and field team at the British Commonwealth Games in London, England.
+In 1934, Rosenfeld was coach of the Canadian women's track and field team at the British Commonwealth Games in London, England.